kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 field or resource.
 The "standard" channel of the API includes fields and resources that have graduated to "beta".
-The "experimental" channel of the API includes everything in the "standard" channel, along with experimental fields and resources that may still be changed in breaking ways or removed altogether.
+The "experimental" channel of the API includes everything in the "standard" channel, along with experimental fields and resources that may still be changed in breaking ways **or removed altogether**.
 For more information on this concept, refer to our [versioning](/concepts/versioning) documentation.

 ## 2. Support Levels